javeria-malik/statistics_python/README.md

 # statistics_pytho
-this repository include all methods of statistics library
+This repository include all methods of statistics library